 Mix ingredients of the sauce

-Mix all the sauce ingredients in a bowl, including the chicken stock, soy sauce, sriracha, honey, and lemon juice.
-Mix it well and keep it aside.
+Mix all the sauce ingredients in a bowl, including the chicken stock, soy sauce, sriracha, honey, and lemon juice well, and keep it aside.
 This has to go to the pan later after the chicken is seared.

 Sear the chicken